 - 1 rib celery chopped small (optional)

-- ⅓ cup vegan mayo plus extra for serving, if desired (I like Vegenaise or Just Mayo)
+- ⅓ cup homemade vegan mayo plus extra for serving, if desired (Use your favorite store-bought vegan mayo, if you prefer.)

 - 1 tablespoon lemon juice fresh or 100% bottled juice

 - Crumble the tofu into a large mixing bowl until the pieces are fairly small.

 - Add the chopped artichoke hearts, red onion, pickles (or pickle relish), mayo, lemon juice, Dijon, Old Bay, and salt, and mix well until fully combined.
 Add a bit more mayo if you like a creamier consistency.
 Taste and adjust seasonings to your liking.